kristinemlarson/gnssrefl/docs/pages/shortcourse_2023_web.md

 ***

 **The goals for this short course are to:**

-1. introduce participants to the basic principles of the GNSS-IR method
+- introduce participants to the basic principles of the GNSS-IR method
-2. provide support for users installing and running gnssrefl (python, PyPi, Jupyter notebooks, Docker images, introduce use cases)
+- provide support for users installing and running gnssrefl (python, PyPi, Jupyter notebooks, Docker images, introduce use cases)
-3. demonstrate and discuss gnssrefl use in practical sessions on snow accumulation, soil moisture and water levels.
+- demonstrate and discuss gnssrefl use in practical sessions on snow accumulation, soil moisture and water levels.
-4. provide guidance on gnss-ir site location selection, low-cost sensors and contributing to open-source scientific software.
+- provide guidance on GNSS-IR site location selection, low-cost sensors and contributing to open-source scientific software.

 **Participants successfully completing this short course will:**

-1. understand the accuracy/precision and strengths/weaknesses of the GNSS-IR technique
+- understand the accuracy/precision and strengths/weaknesses of the GNSS-IR technique
-2. be able to measure snow accumulation and water levels using data from the global GNSS network.
+- be able to use the gnssrefl software.
-Participants are encouraged to analyze their own GNSS data.
+- understand what factors make for a good GNSS-IR site
-3. understand what factors make for a good gnss-ir site and how to contribute to open-science software.
+- know how to contribute to open-science software.

 |                    | Agenda                                                                                                                                                                                                                                                                                                                                                                                  |
 |--------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|